 Molly’s eyes found mine.
 “Show me the island”, she said.
 I had told her the day before about what I had made with all the dirt.

 I stopped by the big tree and looked at the fort I had built under it.
-I had used pretty much all the dirt my dad and I had gotten.
+I had used pretty much all the dirt dad and I got.
 The green good guy soldiers were along the walls and in the towers of most of the fort, but the gray pirates had captured part of the fort and were in that part.

-Molly came up next to me and surveyed the whole scene, thinking.
-She got down on her hands and knees and slowly crawled around looking at everything carefully.
-She pointed at the green figure that had one hand pointing and the other holding a pistol.
+Molly came up next to me and looked at everything, thinking.
+She got down on her hands and knees and slowly crawled around looking at everything even closer.
+She pointed at the green soldier that had one hand pointing and the other holding a pistol.

 She crawled over to the part of the fort where the gray soldiers were.

-“Yep.”
-I was pleased she was getting it and that she was taking so much time to check out every part.
+“Yep”, I said.
+I was happy she was getting it and that she was taking so much time to look at every part.

 She pointed at the gray figure with his hands on either side of his waist and his elbows sticking out.